bdelacretaz/selenium-jupiter-example/README.md

 # selenium-jupiter-example
 Minimal example using [selenium-jupiter](https://github.com/bonigarcia/selenium-jupiter) with JUnit5.

-The Dockerfile demonstrates running WebDriver tests from JUnit using a Selenium Grid.
+This module demonstrates running WebDriver tests from JUnit using a Selenium Grid.

 To test this, start the Grid with: